 A passionate public servant, Mary, along with husband and former SU chancellor Buzz Shaw, was instrumental in the creation of the Syracuse University Shaw Center for Public and Community Service.
 The center develops academic opportunities for the University to connect to the community through sustained partnerships.

 When Dr. Smith served on the Community Foundation board, she was a professor and director of global outreach at the Syracuse University School of Education.
 She completed her B.A. and Ph.D. at SU, and obtained her M.A. from Temple University.
-Dr. Smith is a national figure in learning disabilities.
-She is the principal investigator on a Race to the Top Stimulus Package federal grant to design a new clinically rich model for the training of secondary special educators.
+Dr. Smith was a national figure in learning disabilities.
+She was the principal investigator on a Race to the Top Stimulus Package federal grant to design a new clinically rich model for the training of secondary special educators.

 Dirk most recently served as executive director of the Gifford Foundation prior to serving as vice president of development for the Community Foundation after completing his board service.
 For 15 years he was also an adjunct instructor with the Syracuse University Martin J. Whitman School of Management.
 He has served as a board member of several Central New York philanthropic organizations including Red House Arts Center, Near Westside Initiative, Manlius Pebble Hill School and the Syracuse Symphony Orchestra.